SHORTLIST

 Monumental Metropolis

 Start with a visit to Meiji Shrine, a magnificent 20th-century Shinto monument set in a man-made forest.
-At an artist’s studio, learn to write like a local during a calligraphy lesson with a master calligrapher, have the opportunity to try on a traditional kimono, and partake in a [LF] tea ceremony.
-After lunch, visit the Tokyo Skytree, the world’s tallest tower.
+Then, learn to write like a local during a calligraphy lesson with a master calligrapher, and partake in a [LF] tea ceremony.
 Last stop is the Asakusa Kannon Temple and Nakamise shopping arcade.
 Tonight, join your travel companions at a welcome dinner hosted by your Tour Director.
 (B,L,D)

 LOCAL FAVORITE